 - If one side of your face or mouth is weaker, chew food on the stronger side of your mouth.

-Keep an eye out for swallowing problems:
+Keep an eye out for swallowing problems, such as:

 - Gurgling sounds from your throat during or after eating